Short-term loans: A guide to your options

-Flexibility in your budget is key when life moves fast, and unexpected expenses pop up and you don’t have the cash on hand.
-Unplanned medical expenses, car repairs, broken appliances — any of these can wreck your budget, making paying everyday bills or affording the holidays for you and your family a real challenge.
+Flexibility in your budget is key when life moves fast, unexpected expenses pop up, and you don’t have the cash on hand.
+Unplanned medical expenses, car repairs, broken appliances—any of these can wreck your budget, making paying everyday bills or affording the holidays for you and your family a real challenge.

 Understanding different loan types